NOAA-PMEL/EcoFOCI_AutoAnalysis/README.md

 # EcoFOCI_AutoAnalysis

+***Being Migrated to EcoFOCIpy - no support other than absolutely necessary for transition period***

 ## Basic Description

 This package is a collection of routines used by EcoFOCI to automatically produce various products for: